 Undergraduate students who wish to change their degree major objectives should obtain a change of major form.
 The form requires the approval and signatures of the appropriate university official(s).
 The completed form for students with fewer than 90 or more units must be returned to the Registrar’s Office.
 Students with 90 or more units must obtain approval signatures from the major advisor, Department Chair, and Associate Dean of the major they wish to enter.
-Students changing to undeclared major must submit the completed form to Academic Advising and Retention Services (AARS).
+Students changing to undeclared major must submit the completed form to Undergraduate Advising and Success Center (UASC).
 The completed forms need to be submitted to the Registrar’s Office.

 The change of major is not official until the approved form is on file with the Registrar’s Office.
 This form may also be used to move from undeclared to a major; declare a second major, or change a minor (change of undergraduate major and minor forms or gradute change of major forms).